Vision

 — Varun Siddaraju · Harmony Framework, 2025

-Harmony is built for the second future — adaptive, memory-driven, and designed from the ground up to treat physical space as a computational medium that learns.
+Harmony is built for the second future: adaptive, memory-driven, and designed to treat physical space as context that can be modeled, remembered, and adapted to.

 Questions I Want to Answer